 No matter what kind of claim you are reporting, contact your broker.
 Your broker can look after claims details for you.

-For emergencies after hours, contact our 24-hour phone lines.
+For emergencies after hours, contact our 24-hour emergency service phone numbers.

 Step 2.
 Notify the authorities

 If there is a fire, theft, vandalism, robbery, or malicious act, you will need to

 - Notify banks and credit card companies about any stolen debit or credit cards